-What is a Tension Headache?
+What Is a Tension Headache?

 Causes of Tension Headaches

-Other factors that may trigger a tension headache include:
+temperatures may also trigger a tension headache.

 - eye strain